Wrekin terrane: Uriconian

-Coomb Volcanic Formation
+Coomb volcanic formation

-The Coomb Volcanic Formation occupies much of the south-west of the Wrekin Terrane and its associated inliers.
+The Coomb volcanic formation occupies much of the south-west of the Wrekin terrane and its associated inliers.
 The sequence is the most recent suite of Neoproterozoic rocks identified in southern Britain.
 The formation consists of over 1000 m of sediments deposited in a subaqueous environment (in contrast to the subaerial Uriconian).
 Explosive ash-flow tuffs mark the initial phase of deposition followed by rhyolite flows and domes.
 Bimodal deposition followed with lavas, minor intrusions, ash-flows and volcaniclastic rocks with some ash-flows exhibiting Ediacaran body fossils.
 The geochemistry notes that fractional crystallisation process within the magma chamber links the lavas with the tuffs and gives intra-plate as well as subduction geochemical signatures.

-Warren House Formation
+Warren House formation

-The Malvern Hills represent another depositional environment for late Neoproterozoic sedimentation with the Warren House Formation being in thrust contact with the Malvern Complex.
+The Malvern Hills represent another depositional environment for late Neoproterozoic sedimentation with the Warren House formation being in thrust contact with the Malvern complex.
 The Warren House Formation is composed of pillow basalts, intermediate lavas, altered rhyolites and welded and non-welded acid tuffs with evidence to suggest that they are linked via fractional crystallisation.
 U-Pb zircon dating gives an age of 566 Ma+/-2 Ma.
 The geochemical signature from this sequence is contrasting to that of the rest of the Wrekin Terrane being of a volcanic arc formed on oceanic or on thin, immature continental crust.

-Longmyndian Supergroup
+Longmyndian supergroup

-The Supergroup consists of c.6000 m of sedimentary rocks with varying facies from basinal and distal turbidite to deltaic and fluviatile successions which exhibits a generally regressive sequence.
+The supergroup consists of c.6000 m of sedimentary rocks with varying facies from basinal and distal turbidite to deltaic and fluviatile successions which exhibits a generally regressive sequence.
 The Longmyndian is separated into two main depositionally distinguishable units: the Stretton Group and the Wentnor Group.
-The succession is geographically positioned between the Pontesford-Linley Fault System and the Church Stretton Fault System which has been folded, possibly during the late Neoproterozoic, and is inferred to gently plunge to the south.
+The succession is geographically positioned between the Pontesford–Linley fault system and the Church Stretton fault system which has been folded, possibly during the late Neoproterozoic, and is inferred to gently plunge to the south.
 The succession is predominantly siliciclastic but with minor intrusions noted.
 A basal age (from a bentonite horizon) of the Stretton Group is given as 555.9 Ma+/-3.5 Ma.

 Palaeontology

-The Wrekin Terrane contains abundant evidence of Ediacara fauna which include the body fossil taxa Beltanelliformis brunsae and B. minutae.
+The Wrekin terrane contains abundant evidence of Ediacara fauna which include the body fossil taxa Beltanelliformis brunsae and B. minutae.
 The body fossil Arumberia is also noted to be present in the Lightspout Formation of the Stretton Group.